pixxelhq/clay/mkdocs/docs/types.md

     The user is not expected to interact with Pydantic's APIs with respect to Clay's Types, during usage.

 These `Types` represent **high level** concepts that *mean something in the broader system*.
 Some types like [Rasters](#raster) and [Tabular](#tabular) are not programming concepts but are concepts that are relevant in the broader context of our product (1).
 On the other hand, types like [String](#string) and [Number](#number) have a meaning in programming constructs.
-It just so happens that, they also have a meaning in our broader product.
+Incidentally, it just so happens that these types also have a meaning in our product context.

 #### Supported `Types`

-While this is the list of types we are starting with, we are very interested in including more types, if the model authors deem the necissity to include more types.
+While these are the types we are starting with, this list is in no way complete and we will be considering including more types as we go forward.

 * **Raster** - *Used to represent GeoTIFFs*
 * **Vector** - *Used to represent GeoJSONs*